tgerarden/aem2850/content/example/01-example.md

 ## R, and the R console

-As we already discussed, R is the engine that will power our work.
+You can think of R analogously to the engine in a car: it will power our work.
 One way to control that engine is to use the _R console_ to execute commands as you type them, or to run scripts you have already written.
 There are several ways to gain access to the R console.
 One way is to install R on your computer and open the built-in console, which looks like this:

 ![Rconsole](/example/images/01/Rconsole.png)